Share this Post

 - NOT CUSTOMIZABLE: A cookie-cutter design means “one size fits all.”
 We can tell you that “one size fits all” is an impossibility in basement waterproofing.
 The most popular foundations are poured-concrete and block foundations, then the least popular are stone and monopour.
 We can only see monopour foundations benefiting to some degree from these floor-depth drainage systems.

 - NON-CODE COMPLIANT: These flawed systems also give back approximately one-inch of your slab floor in the form of mixed cement.
 Your floor was initially 3.5 to 6 inches thick.
-ICC states that you must put back the thickness of your slab floor to maintain the stability of your foundation.
-Engineers came up with this code for a reason which brings us to the next point.
+ICC code compliance states; you must put back the thickness of your slab floor to maintain your foundation’s stability.
+Engineers came up with this code for a reason, which brings us to the next point.

 - INVISIBLE EROSION: Now that your floor is removed from the footer and away from the walls, a new problem begins, or an old problem remains.
 Groundwater will fill up underneath your floor and will have to travel laterally to get to the drainage.
 Groundwater must find a way out.
 It will displace the backfilled soil beneath your floor and start the process of floor cracking.

-How about getting a system that is customizable to any type of foundation?
+- How about getting a system that is customizable to any foundation?

-In closing, avoid getting your basement waterproofing system replacement through research and compare.
+In closing, avoid getting your basement waterproofing system replacement through research and comparison.
 You will make the right choice after you discover the truth about basement waterproofing systems.

 Learn More!
 Get more information about safeguarding your basement from water seepage by reading about our FRENCH DRAIN INSTALLATION?